The Best Baby Cot with Mattress for Your Baby's Comfort and Safety

 If you are after a baby cot with mattress combo then look no further than Dragons of Walton Street.
 We have been protecting baby’s sleep – and the sleep of tens of thousands of parents, for over forty years.
 Of our baby cot with mattress options, one of the most popular is the Dragons Cot Bed with either the Twist Cotbed Natural Mattress as standard or the Geovital Cotbed Mattress as a luxury upgrade.

 This is ubiquitous with cheap mattresses and in particular cot mattresses comprised of foam.
-Keep an eye out for ‘high tech’ jargon which effectively boils down to ‘synthetic’ and keep an eye out for brands putting ‘natural’ to the forefront.
+Keep an eye out for ‘high tech’ jargon which effectively boils down to ‘synthetic’ as well as for brands putting ‘natural’ to the forefront.
 When it comes to temperature control nothing beats natural fibres.
 Unfortunately, the vast majority of mattresses on the market are synthetic, meaning their entire makeup is detrimental to new-born baby skin.
 Yes, synthetic mattresses are incredibly cheap, however, natural fibres are incredibly tough and far more suited to facilitating heat distribution.

 If you are looking to provide your baby with a natural mattress, then look no further than the Twist, an award-winning dual-sided mattress which grows with your child.
 This mattress is made with 100% natural materials and is designed to provide your little one with the right support as they grow from baby to toddler and beyond.
 One side is firm, as recommended for babies up to 12 months.
 When your baby becomes a playful toddler, simply twist it over to the supple natural latex side that’s as comfy as it is durable.